ces-unsw-edu-au/fireveg-db/README.md

 ### SQL structure of the database

-[This repository](https://github.com/jrfep/fireveg-db) contains sql commands for defining the basic structure of the tables in a PostgreSQL database.
+[This repository](https://github.com/ces-unsw-edu-au/fireveg-db) contains sql commands for defining the basic structure of the tables in a PostgreSQL database.

+This repository is part of the OSF project component:

+> Ferrer-Paris, J. R., & Sánchez-Mercado, A. (2023, September 12).
+SQL structure of the fireveg database.
+Retrieved from osf.io/4csyz

 ### Database content

-Data not available yet.
+An export of the SQL structure and iniitial data is available in Figshare:

+> Ferrer-Paris, José R.; Keith, David A. (2023).
+Fire Ecology Traits for Plants: Database snapshot (SQL dump). figshare.
+Dataset. https://doi.org/10.6084/m9.figshare.23361002.v1

 ### WebApp